WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

          + In the `Start Menu` search box, type `Services`.
 Then scroll to `Bitlocker`.
          + Open it, or view its `Properties`, and then `Disable` it.

        - After disabling the encryption in Windows, repeat steps 1 and 2 above.
+Be sure to wait until Windows 10 has completed un-encrypting the hard drive before you turn off Windows 10 and start the disk boot and Ubuntu install.

 #### C. Install Gnuradio

    1. Open a terminal window.

+   2. Type and enter `sudo apt update`

+   3. Type and enter `sudo apt upgrade`

    2. Type `sudo apt install gnuradio`